rbb/esp-wroom-home/README.md

      similar to using the Device Manager in Windows.
    * Once programmed, and connected to Home Assistant, a power only UBS cable can be used.

+So my bring up process looks like:

+1. Edit the yaml code:
+   1. In the locally running dashboard `esphome dashboard .`
+   2. In the dashboard of my ESPHome plugin in my HomeAssistant instance
+   3. With my favorite text editor (vim)
+2. Compile with `esphome compile file.yaml`
+3. Load it into the ESP32 with `esphome compile file.yaml`, then selecting the USB serial port option.
+4. (Optional) check the logs with `esphome logs file.yaml`
+5. Use the Home Assistant GUI to include entities in dashboards and automations.

 # Examples